 You should arrive at the Guthrie Green Shuttle Hub at least one hour before you expect to start running your leg of the relay.
 You are responsible for getting to the exchange zone on time.
 The timing of the relay shuttle service is not guaranteed.
 You can download the Relay Shuttle map by clicking the link below.
 See relay shuttle maps here

-Participants in the marathon must be 16 years of age or older on race day.
+Participants in the Marathon Relay must be 12 years of age or older on race day.

 All participants finishing the marathon and half marathon within 7.5 hours will receive an official finish time.
 However, please be advised that the marathon and half marathon course will reopen on a rolling schedule based on a 16:30-minutes-per-mile pace for the last runner to cross the start line.
 For example, participants should have passed the 2-mile mark 33 minutes after the last runner has crossed the start line, should have passed the 6-mile mark 99 minutes after the final corral has crossed the start line, etc.

 The course must reopen to traffic on this schedule in order to be courteous to our community.
 Participants who are unable to maintain a 16:30-minutes-per-mile pace will be asked to move to the sidewalk at the discretion of our police officers and may not have access to aid stations.

 Visit our FAQs